Greatest Hits (Mark Wills album)

 Greatest Hits is the first compilation album by American country music artist Mark Wills.
 Released in 2002 on Mercury Nashville Records, it features the greatest hits from his first four studio albums: 1996's Mark Wills, 1998's Wish You Were Here, 2000's Permanently, and 2001's Loving Every Minute.

 Content

 Two new tracks were also recorded for this compilation, both released as singles: "19 Somethin'" and "When You Think of Me".
-The former became his second number 1 hit on the Billboard Hot Country Singles & Tracks (now Hot Country Songs) charts, holding that position for six weeks; "When You Think of Me" peaked at number 28 on the same chart.
+The former became his second number 1 hit on the Billboard Hot Country Singles & Tracks (now Hot Country Songs) charts, holding that position for six weeks, and his first since “Wish You Were Here” in 1999; "When You Think of Me" peaked at number 28 on the same chart.
 Wills produced these two tracks with Chris Lindsey.

 The album itself peaked at number 16 on the Billboard Top Country Albums charts and number 140 on The Billboard 200.